OverTheWireOrg/OverTheWire-website/README.md

 The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.

-If you have a problem, a question or a suggestion, you can join us on [IRC](http://overthewire.org/information/irc.html).
+If you have a problem, a question or a suggestion, you can join us via [chat](http://overthewire.org/information/chat.html).

 **!!!
 Do not file issues for game-related questions.
 This repository is for the website only !!!**